mre/endler.dev/content/2022/rust-allocs/index.md

 pretty handy for the most part.

 It's fine unless the garbage collector blocks the main thread.
-That's why most modern GCs are a work of art.
+That's why most modern GCs are a piece of art.
 For example, did you know that the Golang garbage collector [only blocks for a few hundred **micro**seconds on average](https://go.dev/blog/ismmkeynote)?
 In 99% of all cases, that's more than good enough.

-...but what about the _remaining_ 1%? 🥲
+...but what about the _remaining_ 1%? 😉

 Wellll, that's when you want to squeeze out every little bit of performance from your system... or when you simply don't have a way to run a garbage collector &mdash;
 like on an [embedded system](https://stackoverflow.com/a/1726006/270334).

+(For some context: An embedded system is a computer that doesn't _look_ like a computer.
+It's a computer that's built into a device, like a car, a washing machine, or a smartphone.
+These devices are often very resource-constrained, so you can't just run a garbage collector on them.)

 You might know that Rust has no built-in garbage collector.
 Instead, it uses a principle called [RAII](https://en.wikipedia.org/wiki/Resource_acquisition_is_initialization) (Resource acquisition is initialization) to automatically allocate and free memory by checking the _liveliness_ of objects at compile-time.
-That's a fancy way of saying "whoever allocated memory has to free it again".
-The Rust compiler knows who owns memory by keeping track of the [ownership](https://doc.rust-lang.org/book/ch04-00-understanding-ownership.html).
+That's a fancy way of saying "whoever allocated memory has to free it again" and the Rust compiler knows who owns memory by keeping track of the [ownership](https://doc.rust-lang.org/book/ch04-00-understanding-ownership.html).

 When the owner goes out of scope, memory gets dropped: